-Article 23 of the Articles of Association (which are compliant with article 734e of the Swiss Code of Obligations) specifies the allowable number of other, external positions that members of the Board of Directors may hold on top management or supervisory bodies, as follows:
+Article 23 of the Articles of Association, which are compliant with article 734e of the Swiss Code of Obligations, specifies the allowable number of other, external positions that members of the Board of Directors may hold on top management or supervisory bodies, as follows:

-- Members of the Board of Directors may each not hold more than five external positions on top management or supervisory bodies of listed (i.e., exchange-traded) companies and not more than seven such external positions in non-listed companies. - Members of the Board of Directors or Executive Committee may each not hold more than ten such positions in associations, nonprofit foundations, family foundations and employee pension funds. - Positions in companies controlled by Comet Holding AG, or positions controlled by it, are not subject to restriction.
+- Members of the Board of Directors may each not hold more than five external positions on top management or supervisory bodies of listed companies and not more than seven such external positions in nonlisted companies. - Members of the Board of Directors may each not hold more than ten such positions in associations, non-profit foundations, family foundations and employee pension funds.